House intel panel tries to get Russia probe back on track

 - Meeting will be the first time the full committee comes together

-Washington (CNN)Members of the House intelligence committee plan to meet Monday evening as the future of the House's Russia investigation hangs in the balance.
+Washington (CNN)Members of the House intelligence committee met Monday evening as the future of the House's Russia investigation hangs in the balance.

 The House investigation has been on life support ever since Nunes took a clandestine trip two weeks ago to the White House to review evidence he said shows top aides to President Donald Trump were picked up in intelligence collection.